Hotels in Naruto

 What are some popular hotels in central Naruto?

-What hotels do travelers recommend in Naruto?
+What hotels do travellers recommend in Naruto?

 What will the weather in Naruto be like during my visit?